Connected Neighbours. Safer Neighbourhoods.

 • Share ideas to improve safety, connection, and preparedness

-• Take part in free, accessible training that builds community-building skills
+• Take part in free, accessible learning opportunities

 • Langley City residents